 Aaliyah was a more than a great artist that was on top of the world.
 It seemed as though the whole world loved her, but unfortunately, she was killed in a plane crash in her prime.
 It has taken some years for her life to be written and portrayed as a movie.
 When it finally … Read moreThe Aaliyah Movie: Just Some Cold Garbage

-While in prison camp, I struggled with some things until an inmate handed me a book called Self Discipline in 10 days books by Theodore Bryant.
+While in prison camp, I struggled with procrastination and low motivation until an inmate handed me a book called Self Discipline in 10 days books by Theodore Bryant.
 This book is one of the best things I took away from my prison camp experience.
-This book helped me not to be so emotional or allow things to … Read moreSelf Discipline in 10 days
+This book helped me not to be so emotional or allow … Read moreSelf Discipline in 10 days

 It’s the start of a new year, at least it is for me.
 I’m glad another year has passed by, but instead of making some half-brained resolution that I’ll never really set my mind to accomplishing, I’ll just start my new year off doing something I love.
 My goal is to dive head first into … Read moreMy New Year